Short-Term and Summer Jobs Worldwide

 | Experiential Learning International

-Experience a cultural immersion while participating in a meaningful volunteer program!
-ELI partners with hundreds of local organizations in countries on five continents to provide volunteer opportunities for anyone looking for an international volunteer experience.
+Experience a cultural immersion while participating in a meaningful international internship or volunteer program!
+ELI partners with hundreds of local organizations in countries on five continents to provide internship or volunteer opportunities for anyone looking for an international experience.
 Whether you would like to devote your time to caring for orphans in the Philippines, teaching in a rural school in Ghana, breeding tortoises in the Galapagos, working at a health camp in India, planting trees in rural Tanzania, they can set up the right program for you.
-Volunteer programs can last any length of time from a week to a year.
+Internships and volunteer programs can last any length of time from a week to a year.

 ||Dates: Programs are available throughout the year and dates are flexible.

-Costs: Program fees start at $185.
-The cost will depend on the country and duration of the program.
+Costs: The cost will depend on the country and duration of the program.

 Contact: ELI, 1557 Ogden St. #5, Denver, CO 80218